GluuFederation/docs-gluu-server-prod/docs/source/reference/JSON-oxauth-prop.md

-idGenerationEndpoint                               | ID Generation endpoint URL introspectionEndpoint                              | Introspection endpoint URL introspectionAccessTokenMustHaveUmaProtectionScope | If True, rejects introspection requests if access_token does not have the uma_protection scope in its authorization header umaConfigurationEndpoint                           | UMA Configuration endpoint URL sectorIdentifierEndpoint                           | Sector Identifier endpoint URL oxElevenGenerateKeyEndpoint                        | oxEleven Generate Key endpoint URL
+idGenerationEndpoint                               | ID Generation endpoint URL introspectionEndpoint                              | Introspection endpoint URL introspectionAccessTokenMustHaveUmaProtectionScope | If True, rejects introspection requests if access_token does not have the uma_protection scope in its authorization header introspectionRestrictBasicAuthnToOwnTokens         | If True, allow client request only own tokens.
+Otherwise allow to introspect all tokens.
+Default value is false. umaConfigurationEndpoint                           | UMA Configuration endpoint URL sectorIdentifierEndpoint                           | Sector Identifier endpoint URL oxElevenGenerateKeyEndpoint                        | oxEleven Generate Key endpoint URL